-- (4) The dollar amounts reported in column (d) represent the average of the amounts reported for the Company's named executive officers ("NEOs") as a group (excluding, in the case of 2022, Dr. Thye, Mr. Lowe and Ms. Lynch, and in the case of 2021, Ms. Lynch) in the "Total" column of the Summary Compensation Table in each applicable year.
-The names of each of the non-PEO NEOs included for purposes of calculating the average amounts in each applicable year are as follows: (i) for 2022, Caryn McDowell, Leslie Holsinger, Karen Smith and Brendan Hannah; and (ii) for 2021, Christopher Lowe, Caryn McDowell, Leslie Holsinger and Michael Detke. - (5) The dollar amounts reported in column (e) represent the average amount of "compensation actually paid" to the NEOs as a group (excluding, in the case of 2022, Dr. Thye, Mr. Lowe and Ms. Lynch, and in the case of 2021, Ms. Lynch), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual average amount of compensation earned by or paid to the non-PEO NEOs as a group during the applicable year.
-The following adjustments were made to average total compensation for the non-PEO NEOs as a group for each year to determine the compensation actually paid, using the same methodology described above in Note 3:
+(3) The dollar amounts reported in column (d) represent the average of the amounts reported for the Company's NEOs as a group (excluding, in the case of 2023, Dr. Thye, in the case of 2022, Dr. Thye, Mr. Lowe and Ms. Lynch, and in the case of 2021, Ms. Lynch) in the "Total" column of the Summary Compensation Table in each applicable year.
+The names of each of the non-PEO NEOs included for purposes of calculating the average amounts in each applicable year are as follows:

+- 2023: Charles Ryan, Ph.D., Brendan Hannah, and Karen Smith, M.D., Ph.D.; 2022: Caryn McDowell, Leslie Holsinger, Karen Smith, M.D., Ph.D., and Brendan Hannah; and - 2021: Christopher Lowe, Caryn McDowell, Leslie Holsinger, and Michael Detke. - The dollar amounts reported in column (e) represent the average amount of "compensation actually paid" to the NEOs as a group (excluding, in the case of 2023, Dr. Thye, in the case of 2022, Dr. Thye, Mr. Lowe and Ms. Lynch, and in the case of 2021, Ms. Lynch), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual average amount of compensation earned by or paid to the non-PEO NEOs as a group during the applicable year.
+The following adjustments were made to average total (4) compensation for the non-PEO NEOs as a group for each year to determine the compensation actually paid in the applicable year: